-John Cadbury was the fifth child and third son of Richard Tapper Cadbury, a draper, of Birmingham.
+John Cadbury foundedwas the fifth child and third son of Richard Tapper Cadbury, a draper, of Birmingham.
 He was educated at Joseph Crosfields Quaker School at Hartshill.
 In 1816 he was apprenticed to Quaker John Cudworth of Leeds to learn the retail tea trade.
-It is said that he stood out from the other Yorkshire boys in his plain Quaker dress and sober manner.
+It is said that he stood out from the other Yorkshire boys because of his plain Quaker dress and sober manner.
 His employers had a high opinion of him and left the business in his charge when they had to travel.
-They gave him an encyclopaedia when he left to work in the bonded tea house of Sanderson Fox in London.
-Here he visited the East India Company warehouses and saw the trade in tea, coffee and cocoa.
-He wrote to his father and said that he could see a potential for cocoa, but was as yet not sure what it was.
+Then he went to work in the bonded tea house of Sanderson Fox in London, where he visited the East India Company warehouses and saw the trade in tea, coffee and cocoa.
+He wrote to his father and said that he could see the potential of cocoa, but was as yet not sure what to do with it.

 John’s interest in cocoa grew and he decided to open a factory in 1831.
 Here he continued to experiment with the production of different types of cocoa.
 The earliest extant price list dated 1842 shows sixteen varieties of drinking chocolate and eleven cocoas.
 The product could be bought as pressed cakes, flakes, nibs and powder.

 He had married Priscilla Dymond in 1826, but she died two years later.
 He married again in 1832, to George Barrow’s eldest daughter Candia.
 They had six sons and one daughter.
 In 1846 he took his brother Benjamin into partnership and changed the name of the firm to Cadbury Brothers.
 The following year he moved again to larger premises.
 In 1853 Cadbury Brothers were appointed cocoa manufacturer to Queen Victoria.